oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Client Authentication   {#client_authentication}
 ---------------------

-Similar to native apps, a browser-based with native OAuth support is a public client.
-Since the application source code is delivered to the end-user's browser, it cannot contain provisioned secrets.
+Since a browser-based application's source code is delivered to the end-user's browser, it cannot contain provisioned secrets.
+As such, a browser-based app with native OAuth support is considered a public client as defined by Section 2.1 of OAuth 2.0 {{RFC6749}}.

 Secrets that are statically included as part of an app distributed to multiple users should not be treated as confidential secrets, as one